emeraldraspberry/shadow-quartz/README.md

 # shadow-quartz

 An open-source .pdf reader and shadow library downloader.
-Built in Electron 9 using Vue 3.x, Vuex, Vue Router, Wave UI.
+Built in Electron 9 using Vue 3.x, Vuex, Vue Router, and Wave UI.
 Integrates with the Mozilla supported PDF.js library.

 Currently in pre-alpha stages.
 No standard is set in design, functionality, and compatibility.
 If interested, clone or download the repository, and follow the project setup steps below.